[as of 12.11.2020]

-You have just come to Germany and do not yet have a family doctor?
+You have just come to Germany and do not have a general practitioner yet?

-As a rule, the first step is to call a family doctor near your place of residence and ask if he or she still admits patients.
-Should he do so, make an appointment.
-If he does not do so, try other general practitioners in your area.
+Usually, the first step is to call a general practitioner near your place of residence and ask if they still admit new patients.
+Should they do so, make an appointment.
+If they doe not, try other general practitioners in your area.
 However, if you have acute needs, please contact the emergency service of your health insurance or the medical on-call service.

 Further information on general medical care in Bremen can be found here.

 If you suspect that you have been infected with the corona virus, please call your general practitioner first instead of visiting in person.
 If you do not have a general practitioner or have other questions regarding the corona virus, you can contact the Corona Hotline at 115.
 The medical on-call service at 116-117 can also help you.

 Their staff will tell you what the next steps are.

 If you receive a referral, you can be treated in a special Corona Clinic.